-Downtown Raleigh’s renovated Moore Square will reopen in late summer
+Downtown Raleigh’s renovated Moore Square will reopen in August

 After an uncertain journey and months of delays, Moore Square should open this summer.